How baryons affect halos and large-scale structure: a unified picture from the Simba simulation: Mass distribution outside halos

 The No-AGN run results are shown in the third panel from the left in Figure~\ref{fig:fIGM_feedback}.
 We can immediately see that there is no significant difference with respect to the No-jet run.
 Quantitatively, the split of the baryonic mass among the different IGM phases differs by at most 2\% over the full redshift range.
 This result clearly shows that the impact of radiative AGN winds on the thermal state of the IGM is sub-dominant with respect to that of AGN jets.
 It also strongly suggests that the kinematic impact of radiative winds is confined within the virial radius of halos.
 However, in order to validate this hypothesis it is necessary to investigate the halo density profiles of different baryonic phases.
 We will do this in \S~\ref{sec:profiles}.

-We finally show the evolution of $f_{\rm IGM}$ in the No-feedback run in the right-most panel in Figure~\ref{fig:fIGM_feedback}, where additionally now star formation winds have been turned off.
+We finally show the evolution of $f_{\rm IGM}$ in the No-feedback run in the right-most panel in Figure~\ref{fig:fIGM_feedback}, where additionally star formation winds have been turned off.
 The trend of the baryon mass fraction for gas with $T>10^5 \K$ is similar as in the No-AGN and No-jet runs, except that the total amount of gas is lower.
-Specifically, the mass fraction of gas particles with temperatures in the ranges $10^5\K-10^6\K$ and $10^6\K-10^7\K$ at $z=0$ is 12\% and 10\% in the No-feedback run.
+Specifically, the mass fraction of gas particles with temperatures in the ranges $10^5\K-10^6\K$ and $10^6\K-10^7\K$ at $z=0$ is 12\% and 10\%, respectively, in the No-feedback run.
 The amount of cool gas ($T<10^5\K$) is 18\%, thus taking the total baryon mass fraction in the IGM at $z=0$ to 60\%.
 This is about 10\% lower than in the No-AGN case.
-Furthermore, the slope at which $f_{\rm IGM}$ decays is steeper than in the No-jet run.
+Furthermore, the slope at which $f_{\rm IGM}$ decays is steeper than in the No-AGN run.
 Whereas in the No-AGN run we need to wait $z\approx 2$ for $f_{\rm IGM}$ to fall below 90\%, such threshold is crossed already at $z\approx 3 $ in the No-feedback run.
 This reflects the fact that stellar feedback is efficient already at high redshift.
 The action of supernovae-driven winds thus contribute to the gas heating and depletion of halos, more significantly at high redshift.
 By comparing to the No-AGN run, the SN feedback seems even more powerful than the thermal AGN feedback in setting the thermal state of the IGM; at $z\approx 2-3$, AGN jets gradually overtake stellar feedback as the most effective heating source for the IGM.
+We thus expect that observational probes that are sensitive to state of the low-redshift IGM, such as fast radio bursts, will provide useful constraints for feedback models \citep[see, e.g.,][]{Lee_2022}.

 Having thoroughly explored how different baryonic physics shapes the IGM phases, it is now natural to ask how baryon-driven physical processes impact the mass distributions in various components as a function of halo mass.
 This will be the subject of the next section.